Kilchurn Castle, Scotland

 Nagoya Castle dates back to Japan's Edo period, between 1603 and 1868.
 It was almost destroyed during World War II, then rebuilt in the late 1950s.

 Karlsruher Schloss, Germany

 Prince (then called "Margrave") Charles III William of Baden-Durlach built Karlsruher Schloss in 1715.
 From there, a city grew around it, now called Karlsruhe — rebuilt after being mostly destroyed in World War I.

 One of the most recognizable castles on this list, Windsor Castle is a tourist attraction and said to be Queen Elizabeth II's favorite spot to spend a weekend.
 It was built in the 11th century by William the Conqueror after the invasion of the Normans.

 Shuri Castle, Japan

-Though the exact origins of Shuri Castle are unclear, it was in use by 1322, during China's Sanzan period.
+Though the exact origins of Shuri Castle are unclear, it was in use by 1322, during Japan's Sanzan period.
 It was repurposed as a university campus between the 1950s and 1970s and now is a UNESCO World Heritage Site.

 Pidhirtsi Castle, Ukraine

 Pidhirtsi Castle was built by French-Polish cartographer Guillaume Le Vasseur de Beauplan in the mid-1600s.
 It now is part of the Lviv National Art Gallery.